Griffin & Howe: History

 Griffin & Howe was bought by Abercrombie & Fitch in 1930.
 Griffin & Howe became the main firearm and gunroom of the outfitter for the next 45 years.
-From the 1930s to the 1960s, G&H supplied sporting rifles to customers including Ernest Hemingway, Clark Gable, Bing Crosby, Dwight D. Eisenhower, and Robert C. Ruark.
+From the 1930s to the 1960s, G&H supplied sporting rifles to customers including Ernest Hemingway, Clark Gable, Bing Crosby, Dwight D. Eisenhower, Robert C. Ruark, Osa Johnson, Gary Cooper, Jack O'Connor, William B. Ruger, and Tom Selleck.

 In 1935 Griffin & Howe had opened the first shooting school in the U.S., at what is now the Orvis Shooting Grounds in Sandanona, New York.

 During World War II, G&H was forced to discontinue its rifle business and turned to making the triggers for US anti-aircraft guns, along with over 50 different parts for the American aircraft industry.
 In addition to this, the G&H side mount became the standard rifle mount for the M1 Garand rifle, and by the end of the war, 23,000 had been delivered to the Springfield Armory.

 In 1976, G&H was sold by Abercrombie & Fitch to longtime employee, Bill Ward.
 The company moved its headquarters to Bernardsville, New Jersey in 1987, with the present management taking over in 1989.
 The company opened two new locations in Greenwich, Connecticut in 1999 and in 2003 at its Shooting School at the Hudson Farm Club in Andover.

 In 2011 Griffin & Howe moved its gunsmithing operations to a newly renovated, 6000 sqft facility to alongside the Shooting School at the Hudson Farm Club.
 In 2015, the company brought all of its operations to its shooting school location in Andover, NJ.